Confetti (Little Mix song): Critical reception

 As "Confetti" was the group's first single as a trio, Robin Murray of Clash described the song as an "explosive return" and called it a "potential summer anthem".
 He also described the song as "an all-out banger that stays lodged in your mind for hours after the first play".
-Sam Etzioni from Renowned for Sound says that the song "encapsulates the feel-good tone of the album as a whole" and stated "Its clubby vibe and self-sufficient lyrics make its title a simple-yet-effective name for a work which promotes a focus on one’s individual enjoyment of life".
+Sam Etzioni from Renowned for Sound says that the song "encapsulates the feel-good tone of the album as a whole" and stated "Its clubby vibe and self-sufficient lyrics make its title a simple-yet-effective name for a work which promotes a focus on one's individual enjoyment of life".
 Writing for Nylon, Lauren Mccarthy described the song as "fun, free, and a celebration of girl power" and added "The song itself is a feel-good banger of a pop anthem".
 DIY Magazine describes the song as "pure early-'00s compilation bangers, the sort that demand big-budget music videos.

 Billboard described the song as "pop-meets-hip-hop remix that sees Saweetie drop a fresh verse.
 On it, she lets fly with some spicy rhymes".
 Joe of Attitude magazine wrote "Confetti was a standout on its parent album.
 The added production and adlibs on the single mix made it slicker, cooler and more memorable, making it an instant hit and one of many future classics for Little Mix."

 Music video

 Concept

 The music video for "Confetti", directed by Samuel Douek, was filmed over two days at the FOLD nightclub in London, England on 30 and 31 March 2021 and released alongside the remix on 30 April 2021.
 The video shows the members of Little Mix having a showdown with themselves as male doppelgängers; Pez (Perrie), Lenny (Leigh-Anne), and J-Dog (Jade).
 Saweetie appears in the video, delivering her verse from a street outside the club while wearing a leopard print outfit.
 The video features cameos from A'Whora, Tayce and Bimini Bon-Boulash, three drag queens from RuPaul's Drag Race UK.
 The video was choreographed by King O'Holi and Than Jason Nguyen, whom also choreographed the music video for the group's previous single "Sweet Melody".

-The concept of the music video has been something the group wanted to happen for a long time.
+The concept of the music video is something the group wanted to happen for a long time.
 In an interview with Nylon, Thirlwall said "We've reached this point where we're like, 'Yeah, let's do anything that we haven't quite been able to execute before, or haven't ticked off our list yet of things we want to achieve as a band.'"

 During the video shoot, Edwards and Pinnock did not want to prematurely announce their respective pregnancies, so when they both experienced exhaustion, backaches and injuries from the strenuous dance routines during rehearsals, Thirlwall faked the same symptoms at the same time in order to deflect suspicion from the dancers, choreographers and director and not tarnish the group's hard-working image.